top of page

 Once teachers have engaged their students in their studies, we can try to arrange a naturalist to meet the class for a field experience: bird watching or a beach walk.
 For the pond program, instead of a field trip, we bring the pond to you (a small fish tank with bubbler).
 We facilitate some in-class pond peeking on the presentation date and leave it set up for up to two weeks!
 After that time, we come back to remove it and return the pond water to our collection site.

-Please select the 'book a program' button at right for more information or to begin the booking or to request information.
-Please provide your name, school, grade level, number of students and preferred program and 'time period'.
+Please select the 'Inquire about a program' button at right for more information, to book a resource kit and confirm if we have volunteers available to assist.
+Please provide your name, school, grade level, number of students, preferred program and 'time period'.

 School Programs